YearUpMuvaaGhoul/LexxsDeli-SandwichOrderBuilder/README.md

 UserInterface: Manages user interactions, including taking orders, adding items, and customizing sandwiches.
 Order: Manages a list of items (Item) and calculates the total cost of the order.

+Ways to improve or future plans :
+-Adding a combo discount for 10% off when a user chooses a drink sandwich and chips in an order, implementing for multiple combos available
+-More error handling and exception throwing
+-More options for sauces other than Au Jus (Ex: Consume, gravy, etc) -Ease of adding a new signature sandwich, without a need to make special classes -Option for a sunday only special or seasonal/week specific special options